Documentation Index

 strategy | enum string | per-user | One of per-user, per-org, per-profile, static.
 Empty defaults to per-user. |

 staticNamespace | string | none | Required when strategy: static.
-Must be a valid DNS-1123 label (≤63 chars). |
+Must be a valid DNS-1123 label (up to 63 characters). |

 namespacePrefix | string | "" | Prepended to auto-generated namespace names.
-Keep short; namespace names are capped at 63 characters. |
+Keep short.
+Namespace names are capped at 63 characters. |

 autoCreate | bool | true | Whether the service creates the namespace on first use.
 Set to false when namespaces are provisioned externally. |